jahanvi-dev/github-demo/README.md

 # 👉 Now,
-The changes from here are all committed from the VS Editor using Git.
+The changes you are seeing here onwards are all committed from the VS Editor using Git.

 # ➡️ Let's talk about some basic Git Commands :